 Clear expectations of the children's behaviour in lessons are made by teachers, together with a set of sanctions and rewards.
 Our "Choices and Consequences" is well embedded across all year groups.
-Details of these arrangements are included in the Behaviour and Anti-Bullying Policies.
+Details of these arrangements are included in the Behaviour and antibullying Policy.

 Every child is expected to play his/her part in ensuring that there is a purposeful working atmosphere in the school and pleasant and friendly relationships in the play area at breaks.
 Teachers will often remind children of their responsibilities to one another and the need to behave in a way that is acceptable to all.
 If children behave well, they are rewarded.
-All children are in "Houses" and they can earn house points for showing our val or acts of kindness and respect.
+All children are in "Houses" and they can earn house points for showing our values or acts of kindness and respect.
 School rules are minimal and relate to the safety and welfare of children at school and the school's desire to achieve a pleasant working environment.

-We follow the 5 Bees: Be Kind, Be Honest, Be Respectful, Be Responsible and Be Safe.
+We follow the '5 Bees':

+Be Kind